On Being Expelled from Peterson Academy – Part 2

 His post remained ignored.

-As people were leaving, other students shared their disappointment:
+As some people were leaving, other students shared their disappointment:

-At this point it appears that the culture we had build up over the past several months was already crumbling:
+It also appears that the culture we had build up over the past several months was already falling by the wayside:

-14 January 2025 Screenshot of Peterson Academy Poll Started (I Believe) around 12 January 2025
+14 January 2025 Screenshot of Peterson Academy Poll Started (I Believe) around 12 January 2025, Along with Student Comments with Various Thoughts on the Issue

 Some who were openly critical of us got push-back from other students who had been around long enough to understand why we’d been vocal in the first place:

-Mikhaila and the rest of the Peterson Academy administration remained silent on the issue.
+Despite all of this, Mikhaila and the rest of the Peterson Academy administration remained silent.

-The student who had posted the much-reposted There’s No Such Thing as a Dragon topic earlier summed up everything with a brief line and reference to that book again:
+The student who had posted the much-reposted There’s No Such Thing as a Dragon stuff earlier summed up everything with a brief line and reference to that book again:

-On January 12th, one student started a campaign where he declared that he would post a memorial to the removed students until we were either reinstated or he was removed from the platform.
+On January 12th, one student began a campaign where he declared that he would post a memorial to the removed students until we were either reinstated or he was removed from the platform.

 Here is his original post: